If you’ve ever picked up a Diesel jacket or pair of jeans and thought, “Why does this cost so much compared to other brands?” — you’re not alone.

 Design-Driven Construction

-Diesel clothing often features:
+Diesel clothing often features "non-straight-line" garments, including:

-- Twisted seams
+- Twisted seams and layered panels.

-- Raw edges
+- Raw edges and engineered distortion.

-- Unusual silhouettes
+- Unusual silhouettes.

 Brand Positioning & Culture